AMHembrough/Final-Projcet/README.md

 ### Some code necessary to complete the machine learning portion of the project

 Please refer to our Jupyter notebook which has been uploaded to Github.

-### Description of the communication protocols

-We did not meet outside of class during the week of 7-Mar.
-The group met 19-March.
-During the past 7 days, we met during scheduled classtime, and worked independently outside of these windows.
-There was some communication on via Slack, both within the channel and DM’s within group.

 ### Outline of the project
 -	Identify project idea